25 Best Beaches in the U.S.

 Park Point Beach, Duluth, Minnesota

 Located on Lake Superior, the largest freshwater lake in the world, Park Point Beach is the world's longest freshwater sandbar.
 The beautiful sandy beach, complete with waves, has the feel of an ocean.
 It offers great views of Duluth and Lake Superior, and is known for its spectacular sunrises.
-A nearby wooden barge playground, barbecue grills, and a ball field are all popular with visitors.
+A nearby playground, barbecue grills, and a ball field are all popular with visitors.
 Leashed dogs are also welcome.

 Asbury Park Beach, New Jersey